 Experienced California Car Accident Attorneys—The May Firm

-The team of attorneys at The May Firm understands the challenges you face as you navigate a car accident insurance claim.
+The team of California personal injury lawyers at The May Firm understands the challenges you face as you navigate a car accident insurance claim.
 We are dedicated advocates for our clients and work hard to help them fight for the resolution they need for the injuries and losses they have suffered as part of a motor vehicle accident.

 Successful Case Results for Clients of The May Firm

 While these are only past results and can’t guarantee an outcome in any particular case, The May Firm is proud of our long track record of success.

 - $2.3 million settlement for clients that were involved in a rear-end collision caused by a utility vehicle

 - $1.9 million judgment awarded to the family of a pedestrian who died in a crash with a negligent vehicle

 - $1.5 million settlement for the victims of a rear-end collision